 Sandwiched between these is the present-day narrative thread which, in a homage to Mrs Dalloway, covers the entire day, hour by hour, culminating in a party to celebrate Cass’s return to music and, in a way, to life.
-Encompassing themes such as personal identity through art, the changing music industry, rivalry in creative couples, mother-daughter relationships, and the question of whether you can be an artist and a parent, Barnett has created a wonderful portrait, not only of a changing industry & profession, but of a person.
+Encompassing themes such as personal identity through art, the changing music industry, rivalry in creative couples, mother-daughter relationships, and the question of whether you can be an artist and a parent, Barnett has created a wonderful portrait in Greatest Hits, not only of a changing industry & profession, but of a person.
 Cass is the beating heart, thinking brain and feeling soul of this novel.

 Cass’s love of music begins in early childhood, one of her few sources of solace in the difficult relationship with her mother; a relationship characterised by Cass’s desperation for her mother’s love, praise and attention but never quite sure how to earn it and her mother not even certain she’s able to give it.
 This develops into a passion for songwriting as a teenager, after she’s gifted her first guitar and her aunt introduces her to her beloved folk records, building upon Cass’s love of narrative pop/rock n’ roll.
 Then, in one of those moments that turn out to be so pivotal that, in hindsight, it’s almost as if it were fated, Cass meets Ivor Tate: the man who will become her muse; lover; collaborator and, later, husband.